YasminGegova/MyBooks/README.md

 - Data must be loaded on startup on minimal latency.

 ## Icons
-The icons in this application are from [icons8 link](https://icons8.com/)
+The icons in this application are from [icons8 link](https://icons8.com/) and the flags are from [flags_link](https://www.hiclipart.com/free-transparent-background-png-clipart-vrbha/download).

 ## Figma Design
-Link to Figma design [here](https://www.figma.com/design/8LVX4BdRhCC2xwebA2MdNF/Book-App?node-id=0-1&t=s5l83P51tKFUiuD3-1)
+Link to Figma design [here](https://www.figma.com/design/8LVX4BdRhCC2xwebA2MdNF/Book-App?node-id=0-1&t=s5l83P51tKFUiuD3-1).